 Have you tried cold brew coffee?
 I prefer it to regular “brewed” iced coffee because it’s smoother and less acidic.
 It’s become super popular and is now ubiquitous at coffee shops, grocery stores, and even fast food outlets.
 But if you’re looking for decaffeinated cold brew, you’re out of luck.
-Nobody makes or sells it.
-Your only option is to make it at home.
+Most national coffee shops (Starbucks, Dunkin Donuts, Caribou) do not make or sell it.
+Your BEST option is to make decaf cold brew at home.
 The good news is that it’s super easy to make decaf cold brew iced coffee with just two ingredients and a few supplies.

 Cold brew coffee is different than iced coffee.
 Iced coffee is hot coffee that’s been brewed strongly and poured over ice (or hot coffee that’s been refrigerated) whereas cold brew coffee never touches hot water.